Enhanced cooperation: Usage

-Enhanced cooperation allows for a minimum of nine member states (which amounts to almost one-third at the moment) to co-operate within the structures of the EU without all member states.
+Enhanced cooperation allows for a minimum of nine member states (which amounts to one-third at the moment) to co-operate within the structures of the EU without all member states.
 This allows them to move at different speeds, and towards different goals, than those outside the enhanced cooperation area.
 It is designed to overcome paralysis, where a proposal is blocked by the veto of an individual state or a small group who do not wish to be part of the initiative.
 It does not however allow for an extension of powers outside those permitted by the treaties of the European Union and is only allowed as a last resort where objectives cannot be achieved normally.
-It may not discriminate against members, it must further the objectives in the treaties and may not fall within an area which is of exclusive competence of the EU.
+It may not discriminate against member states, it must further the objectives in the treaties and may not fall within an area which is of exclusive competence of the EU.

 The mechanism needs a minimum of nine Member States, who file a request with the European Commission.
 If the Commission accepts it then it has to be approved by a qualified majority of all member states to proceed.
 A member may not veto the establishment of enhanced cooperation except for foreign policy.